 Did you know you can use needles from the long-leaf pine tree to make baskets?
 Native Americans have made baskets for gathering and storing food and passed down their skills and techniques from generation to generation.

 What needlework skills do you already have?
-Are there any new (to you) needlework crafts that drew your attention?
-Did I miss anything?
+Are there any new needlecrafts you’re excited to try next?

 Let’s keep in touch!
 You can find me on Facebook, Instagram, and Pinterest.